Warchal strings — violin, viola & cello

 5. Retune several times, then re-stand the bridge if it leans and the bridge feet are no longer flat on the belly.

-Break-in: Synthetics stabilise quickly with a few retunes.
-Timbre stabilises quickly ; Amber/Brilliant settle within a couple of days of playing.
+Break-in: Synthetics stabilise quickly, usually taking 1-3 days to develop their full tone.
+Timbre stabilises quickly; Amber and Brilliant settle within a couple of days of playing.

 Violin — choosing, fitting & fixes